FrostDigital/flink-framework/packages/generic-auth-plugin/readme.md

 ## Enabling management-api functions
 This plugin supports the [management-api-plugin](https://github.com/FrostDigital/flink-framework/tree/main/packages/management-api-plugin) structure to expose management apis.

-The management API is used by the flink-admin-portal.
-So to enable managing of app users in flink-admin-portal, you need to exponse this plugins management api functions.
+The management API is used by [flink-admin](https://github.com/FrostDigital/flink-admin).
+So to enable managing of app users in flink-admin, you need to exponse this plugins management api functions.

 To do this, first install the managemnet-api-plugin and then get the management module from this plugin.